tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   **Note**: The tables' locations can be physically adjusted by clicking and dragging them in the browser.

-* Explain to the class that at this point, the conceptual data model contains entities; however, it does not have describe any entity relationships.
+* Explain to the class that at this point, the conceptual data model contains entities; however, it does not have any entity relationships.
 In order to create the relationships between tables, use the `rel <entity-name>` syntax to create abstract relationships between tables.

   ```sql
   Employee